Acute lymphoblastic leukemia, also known as acute lymphocytic leukemia, is a type of blood cancer that can affect children and adults.

 - pale skin

-If ALL starts to affect the brain and spinal cord, the person may have headaches, dizziness, weakness, and other symptoms.
+If the disease starts to affect the brain and spinal cord, the person may experience headaches, weakness, and other symptoms.

 Leukemia can be chronic or acute.